After years of talking about it - relative Ghetto newcomer Eric Reynolds is making it happen!

 Notre Dame, ranked 24th in the country and the #3 seed overall in the tournament, had only 5 losses coming into the weekend (all against the highest caliber teams).
 And, since the team only allows you to play if you're beastly and over 6'0'' tall, Notre Dame appeared to be a hurdle that Ghetto hadn't faced yet in the season.

-that Ghetto was facing a mental challenge, and early in the game, things seemed like they were going in Ghetto's favor.
+However, as the game began, it quickly became apparent that Ghetto was facing a mental challenge, and early in the game, things seemed like they were going in Ghetto's favor.
 With some sick D's and well placed puts, all of a sudden, Ghetto was up 5-2.
 With the D line coming in, an outstanding pull put Notre Dame near their endzone, where a quick drop left Ghetto in prime position to extend their lead.
 Unfortunately, a caught hammer for the score was brought back do to a stall count, which, in the scheme of things, was all ND needed to get back on track.
 Making quick work of the disappointed Ghetto D-line, ND rebounded, bring the score back to 5-3, and Papal Rage was off to the races.

 What separates the good teams from the great teams, oftentimes isn't talent or style or intensity.
 At a certain level, those aspects begin to become strong across the board, no matter the program.
 But what really can separate a program is mental toughness.
 Notre Dame had been here before.
 They'd played tight games throughout the season against the best in the nation, and had been to the GL Quarterfinals the last three years.
 Dayton, on the other hand, had played predominantly Sectional-esque opponents during the season, and didn't have a single player on the team who'd ever been to Quarters.
 And in the end, that experience is what made the difference in this game.

-was up to start, Notre Dame relied on their poise and experience to mentally pressure Ghetto.
+Although Ghetto was up to start, Notre Dame relied on their poise and experience to mentally pressure Ghetto.
 And, with little comparable experience to fall back on, Dayton was sucked out of the game during the second half.
 ND seemed to have flipped a switch, and Ghetto couldn't quite respond.
 Notre Dame took the game 15-6.

-that this young program (basically returning almost everyone next year) can compete at this level speaks volumes.
+Although the score wasn't where any Ghetto member wanted it to be, the experience was awesome.
+To have made it to Quarters, and to know that this young program (basically returning almost everyone next year) can compete at this level speaks volumes.
 There are lessons to be learned, and knowledge to bad.
 Ghetto's time in the Championship Bracket in '08 will be utilized to better the program in the future.
 This is for sure.

 DAYTON v OHIO NORTHERN, 2:00 pm

-und of the day, more East Plains "pwnsaucing" continued in the 2nd round of the day.
+Having sustained the first loss of the weekend, Ghetto was now relegated to the 2nd place bracket, in an effort to keep the dream alive in the double-elimination format.
+Ironically, as the East Plains had dropped a bomb in the first round of the day, more East Plains "pwnsaucing" continued in the 2nd round of the day.
 Although Miami and Dayton sustained losses, Oberlin had beaten North Park, Bowling Green had beaten Chicago, and OSU had beaten Michigan State.
 The other two East Plains teams, Ohio University and Ohio Northern, had dueled to Universe Point where after a hard cap controversy, ONU came out the victor 12-11.

-to play the #11 seed overall in Dayton.
+Having won that game, ONU had earned the right to play the #11 seed overall in Dayton.
 As Sectional rivals, the orange glow of ONU's jerseys seemed to be all to familiar.
 Running hybrid, Dayton didn't want any part of some cross-sectional tomfoolery, and made a commitment to expose ONU's ever present array of strategic loopholes.

 As the game started, Ghetto took the field like a lax group of players who expected to roll through a game with one hand tied behind their back.
 Obviously, it's a dangerous stance to take, a la North Park.
 However, with less than stellar effort, Ghetto came out on top early, took a couple breaks, and was up 5-2.
 Although Coach Pak and Mack were making every effort to fire up the sidelines, the wheels just seemed to be running on cruise control.
 D's were coming and points were being scored, but Dayton just seemed to be getting them through the fundamental faults of ONU....not so much through pressure or energy.

-k a huck deep immediately after a pull, and Coach Ed Mack went ballistic.
+Then, ONU took a huck deep immediately after a pull, and Coach Ed Mack went ballistic.
 Knowing full well how easily tides of games can turn, he was putting his heart and soul into energizing the Ghetto lines.
 Unfortunately, the team still continued to run on autopilot.
 Dayton, receiving the pull, began working it downfield when the ONU defense fell apart and the O was in a foot race to score.
 Taking it across the field, Hoover swung to Corcoran, who, while sporting the backwards Rush hat (I STILL choose Free Will), nearly immediately ripped an open side flick for the score.

 However, as soon as the throw was released, ONU's Texas-sized punk thought it in the best Spirit of the Game to battering ram Capitan Corc during his follow through.
 Not only was it unbelievably dangerous, it was completely deliberate and utterly intentional.
 There are a lot of asses in the sport of Ultimate, but this kid, he's pretty freaking high up there.
 To fully be aware that you're going to commit a foul, endanger another player, break every rule that Ultimate has been founded on, and still follow through with it, is absolutely outrageous.
 To the player, his coach, and anyone that condones this style of Ultimate, you should be ashamed.
 For a sport trying to grow, you're the leach that sucks the fun and spirit from this game.
 Get off our turf.

-display of emotion and spirit, but lets be honest.
+Corc, who's Ghetto thick and thin, wasn't about to play games and immediately stepped up and called this punk out.
+It might not have been his best display of emotion and spirit, but lets be honest.
 When someone plows and hacks you intentionally, you're instincts are going to turn to intensity, not so much passive aggression.
 And, Ghetto, showing its true colors, had its captain's back fully.

-the tension.
+Coach Mack, stepping in appropriately, helped defuse the situation and separate the lines and the tension.
 ONU took a time out, hoping that Ghetto's new found fire would ware off, and Ghetto went to a huddle to get everyone on the same page.
 Ghetto plays Ghetto Ultimate.
 We're never going to stoop to some lower level, and that was reiterated throughout the time out.
 However, our energy had been down, and now it was exploding, and Captain Rush wanted all of it to be used on the field.
 Coming out of the time out, Mohawks were flaring and eyes were burning with the passion for D's and obliteration.
 Corboy, who lives with Corcoran (they may be legally brothers, we're not sure yet) was about to go ape shit as a form of repayment for the prior shenanigans.
 This, for those that aren't getting the drift, translated into full tilt sexy time layout Ds....4 of them in the first half alone.
 Ghetto, hopping on board the Corboy Pain Train, rampaged a couple breaks in a row and rolled ferociously to half.

-he second half, the punishing would continue.
+In the second half, the punishing would continue.
 Walcheezian (who secretly has a tat that says I HEART CORC) made a conscious decision to start playing Ultimate beyond the realm of physical possibilities, and began the 2nd half storm by going Mr. Bombastic on his pulls.
 One of which, yes, was dropped (Karma anybody?).
 Ghetto worked in every player on the team, and in doing so, gave everyone an opportunity to consume Ultimate revenge.
 One of the most bloodthirsty was Mastro Leggings Josh Foor, who came on for a D point starving for action as his leggings efficiently wicked to the 5th dimension.
 His appetite was only furthered when he realized the aforementioned jerk-off had come back into the game (Again, a weak move on their part...why play a guy with such poor spirit that doesn't apparently represent your program?
 Weaksauce.).
 Foor, disapproving of his being on the field, began to think hard on the subject.
 In the end Foor, decided to celebrate Festivus by doing a defensive two-step on this kid, exclaimed to the line "I've got him."
 As the point progressed, 4$ let his Meatloaf powers coax this kid into making an in-cut.
 Bad decision.
 Foor, releasing all hell, put the fully horizontal lay out D hammer down, proving once and for all, Ghetto hits 'em where it hurts.
 Unlike this kid, who just hits.

-his act of fully committed forced penance was greatly appreciated by the sidelines, especially by The Admiral.
+This act of fully committed forced penance was greatly appreciated by the sidelines, especially by The Admiral.
 Knowing what great titillation comes with sick D's, The Admiral stepped in and laid a sick nasty foot block down.
 The ONU handler, realizing foot block egg had just been smeared all over his face, quickly thought about what he should do, and called a foul....naturally.
 As he explained his case, he mentioned that after he let go of the disc, he hit Pat's foot with his hand.
 WHAMMY!
 As soon as he said that, the 11th Edition aficionados of Ghetto Force pounced.
 Having just articulated that the throw was off and not affected by Patricio Del Toro, the 11th Edition quotes began to fly, and the D was rewarded.
 Revenge, is a disc best served on Pat's foot.

 After the D, Ghetto continued to ride the defensive train to Pleasure Town.
 From there on out, everyone chipped in the Defense Fund for the Support of Evan Corcoran and Ghetto rolled to a 15-7 win.